 Acupuncture has been used for more than 2000 years and is traditionally a Chinese therapy involving the insertion of fine, stainless steel needles into the skin.
-It’s use within western medicine continues to grow alongside an increasing body of scientific evidence to support its use in clinical practice.
+Its use within western medicine continues to grow alongside an increasing body of scientific evidence to support its use in clinical practice.

-Most of our Physiotherapists can use acupuncture within the treatment/management plan of numerous conditions and also as an individual course of treatment by itself.
+Most of our physiotherapists can use acupuncture within the treatment/management plan of numerous conditions and also as an individual course of treatment by itself.
 All our clinicians using acupuncture are members of the Acupuncture Association of Chartered Physiotherapists (AACP) which ensures all members using acupuncture have received and maintain the necessary training to be able to use acupuncture effectively and competently.

-Locally, acupuncture produces a stimulus and miniscule trauma to the skin and underlying tissue which promotes the body to produce a small amount of positive inflammation.
+Locally, acupuncture produces a stimulus and minuscule trauma to the skin and underlying tissue which promotes the body to produce a small amount of positive inflammation.
 This is the body’s natural healing process which produces and sends chemicals and endorphins to the area to increase the rate of healing.

 Acupuncture also stimulates sensory nerves under the skin and in the muscles, which leads to the body and brain producing further endorphins and other pain and stress relieving chemicals.
-It also stimulates nerve fibres which block pain signals in the spinal cord.
+It also stimulates nerve fibers which block pain signals in the spinal cord.
 This in turn reduces pain and tender spots in the body.
 The release of other chemicals such as melatonin and serotonin can also promote sleep and a sense of wellbeing.

 During your treatment, needles will be inserted into the skin either at the point of pain, away from the pain or a combination of both.
 They will be left in from a few seconds to up to 30 minutes and then will be carefully removed and disposed of.
 The needles may be stimulated at times by gently rotating the needles or using electrical impulses which is called electro-acupuncture.

 Acupuncture is not usually painful.
 The needles used are so thin that sometimes they are not felt at all.
 However, you may feel a sharp pricking sensation as the needles are inserted.
-During the treatment itself, the sensation is often quite individual to each person but you might experience, a heaviness, a dull ache or discomfort, pins and needles or a feeling of warmth.
+During the treatment itself, the sensation is often quite individual to each person but you might experience a heaviness, a dull ache or discomfort, pins and needles or a feeling of warmth.

-Side effects are usually short lived and are generally mild.
+Side effects are usually short-lived and are generally mild.
 They may include mild bruising or bleeding at the needle sites, drowsiness, dizziness, nausea or mild aggravation of symptoms.
 Some people may sleep well following treatment, and some may even feel euphoric.
-If you feel tired or drowsy post treatment it is advisable not to drive or operate machinery.
+If you feel tired or drowsy post-treatment it is advisable not to drive or operate machinery.